 My Path to Karma Leadership

-Thinking back to the moment that I made the decision to be the leader I wanted to have, I recall that it was during a discussion with an HR manager where I was describing what I had created with Orange Blossom Society, a social hub and enrichment center for families, where the concept and experience were based on the qualities of creativity, fascination, growth, inspiration, presence and connection.
-I was explaining that although that business no longer existed, I believed it was my purpose to infuse these same qualities into the relationships with my current co-workers.
+Thinking back to the moment that I made the decision to be the leader I wanted to have, I recall that it was during a discussion I was having with an human resources manager.
+I was describing what I had created with Orange Blossom Society, a social hub and enrichment center for families, where the concept and experience were based on the qualities of creativity, fascination, growth, inspiration, presence and connection.
+I was explaining that although the business no longer existed, I believed it was my purpose to infuse these same qualities into the relationships with my current co-workers.
 Through this intention I hoped that my actions would make a difference in their lives, which would then have a positive affect on their families, communities, and so on.
-I still vividly remember how the HR manager looked at me, and I wondered simultaneously – did I just discover something profound about myself, or did this person think that I was out of my mind.
-In reflection I believe both were true.
+I vividly remember how the manager looked at me, and I wondered simultaneously – did I just discover something profound about myself, or did this person think I was out of my mind.
+In reflection, I believe both are true.

-Over the next several years there was a lot of industry buzz about leadership – thought leadership, servant leadership, visionary leaders – and this trend led me to optimistically hope that I would first-hand experience an inspirational servant leader.
-I’m not sure where I would be today if this had come true.
-What I’m certain of however, is that the practice of being the leader I wanted to have, in contrast to what I was experiencing personally year after year from various leaders, strengthened my resolve to keep showing up every day – purposefully, honestly, and in service to those around me.
+Over the next several years there was a lot of industry buzz about leadership – thought leadership, servant leadership, visionary leaders – and this trend led me to optimistically hope that I would first-hand experience an inspirational leader.
+This did not materialize.
+My experience year after year with poor leadership strengthened my resolve to keep showing up every day – purposefully, honestly, and in service to those around me.

 This conscious shift of not waiting for an enlightened leader to show up, but to do my best to be the leader I wished I had, is a process that has continued to evolve over several years.
 During one period I participated in a yoga teacher training program which has influenced my life in many ways.
 Discovering and studying The Bhagavad Gita and The Yoga Sutras of Patanjali (two classic books on yoga philosophy) have been game changers for me, both on and off my yoga mat.